mj3b/rgds/README.md

 - a structured method for making decisions defensible at the time they are made
 - a human-governed system with explicit ownership and approval
 - compatible with regulated delivery, quality review, and audit expectations
+- a schema-backed decision log system that makes decision context, risk, and ownership auditable

 ### This is not:
 - an autonomous decision system